CMDRSpirit/RollercoasterDesigner/README.md

 ## Requirements
 - Unity 2022.1+
 - Unity.Mathematics 1.2.x+
-- Unity.Cinemachine 2.8.x (Only used by the example scene)
+- Unity.Cinemachine 2.8.x+ (Only used by the example scene)
+- HDRP 13+ (Only used by example materials)

 Older version should also work, I just didn't test it.